centreon/centreon-documentation/en/integrations/plugin-packs/procedures/applications-bluemind-ssh.md

 ## Configuration

-You can choose between 3 ssh backends to connect on your Bluemind server.
+You can choose between 3 ssh backends to connect to the Bluemind server.

 Addinge a new host into Centreon, apply the relevant host template matching your instance/cluster type.
 All of the host templates begin with ```App-Bluemind-SSH```.
 Once the template chosen, you have to set values according the ssh backend.